 Whether you take a trip to the famous Shambles, climb the tower at the imposing Gothic cathedral of York Minster, or discover the host of independent restaurants and coffee shops dotted throughout the city, there are endless things to do and see in the city, all within a short stroll of the station.

-Take a trip with Northern for a Friday night in York you won’t forget and spend a cultured and cosy night exploring the nooks and crannies of this beautiful city.
+Visit York with Northern for a Friday you won’t forget and spend a cultured and cosy night exploring the nooks and crannies of this beautiful city.

 Start your weekend in York by taking in one of the exciting shows that are on year-round in the city’s many world-class theatres and venues.
 There really is something for everyone, so why not take in a musical at the York Theatre Royal, watch a live orchestra play along to your favourite film at the York Barbican or laugh out loud at The Basement, the best comedy club York has to offer.